bearddan2000/bearddan2000/README.md

-- 👋 Hi, I am a software developer, that helps companies optimize their development; so that they can manage their IT costs.
+- 👋 Hi, I am a software developer, retired.
 - 👀 I’m interested in cybersecurity.
 - 🌱 I’m currently learning kotlin for android development.
 - 💞️ I’m looking to collaborate on springboot web projects.
-- 📫 How to reach me facebook and linkedin
+- 📫 How to reach me facebook handle 'bearddan2000'

 <!---
 bearddan2000/bearddan2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.